-So you've got a Lavender Mini Session coming up!
+So you've got a family photoshoot coming up!
 I've put together this guide to give you an idea of what to expect and a few tips on what you can do to make your session go as smoothly as possible.
 Whilst you may be worrying about what you'll wear and how well behaved everyone will be, and whilst I'd love to guarantee that there will be no tears or tantrums or that the weather will play ball, I can't.
 What I can tell you though is that when it's all over you'll be so glad that you captured these early years together.
 And we'll have some laughs and giggles whilst we're doing it.
 I know how stressful having your family photographed can be, so I'm here to help make it as relaxed and as fun an experience as I can.

 What To Expect

 My family photography sessions are relaxed and aim to capture natural images of you and your family.
 They tend to last about an hour and in that time I'll take a variety of images: group shots, I might pair you up, some individuals photos.
 If you have anything specific in mind please do let me know.
 I might ask for your help with the kids, especially during the pandemic so social distancing can be maintained.
 This might be sorting out that hair clip that's slipped or straightening that dress.
 Or I might just need your help getting the kids attention.

 For those with young children, I would usually recommend having the shoot in the morning so they are bright and alert.
 It is best to avoid scheduling the session right before nap time, for reasons I'm sure I don't need to explain!
 But you know your kids better than anyone else.
 Schedule the session for when you think they will be at their brightest.
 There is no time limit but family photography sessions can generally be done in less than an hour.
 It's usually quite obvious when the kids have had enough!